Another brilliant article from the indefatigable Israeli-Canadian

 anti-African incitement, coupled with the news that African refugees, including

-some recently expelled from Israel
+some recently expelled from Israel, have experienced torture,

 extortion and detention in Libya, where open-air slave markets have been